tydusky/tydusky.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now a postdoctoral scholar at the Penn State University working under Prof. [Ting Wang](https://alps-lab.github.io/).
+I am now an assistant professor at the School of Software Technology at Zhejiang University.
+Before that, I was a postdoctoral scholar at the Penn State University working under Prof. [Ting Wang](https://alps-lab.github.io/).

 I obtained my Ph.D. degree in the College of Computer Science and Technology at the Zhejiang University in 2022, supervised by Prof. [Shouling Ji](https://nesa.zju.edu.cn/webpage/crew/jsl.html).
 During Ph.D., I have spent wonderful times in collaborating with academics at the university (e.g., Prof. [Bo Li](https://aisecure.github.io/) at UIUC, and Prof. [Ting Wang](https://alps-lab.github.io/) at PSU), and researchers in the industrial community (e.g., Dr. [Tao Wei](https://scholar.google.com/citations?user=Ao3wEckAAAAJ&hl=zh-CN) at Baidu USA (now Ant Financial), Dr. [Jie Shi](https://scholar.google.com/citations?user=GQJDlW8AAAAJ&hl=zh-CN) at Huawei Singapore Research Center).
 Before that, I obtained my B.E. degree in the Communication Engineering at the College of Information Science and Techonology, Xiamen University.